 Solutions on Offer

 The I.W.W.’s problems with growth show why this isn’t a solution.
-We have member activists in droves in the I.W.W.
-The solidarity union organizing model of salt-led campaigns doesn’t work because it is molecular in a one-sided sense.
+The I.W.W. has member activists in droves.
+The solidarity-union organizing model of salt-led campaigns doesn’t work because it is molecular in a one-sided sense.
 The aim is to get supporters to salt into a few shops and build committees, and just continue to build that up in a linear fashion.
-This is a necessary part of any union organizing campaign.
-But the I.W.W. model is hamstrung by a set of misconceptions.
+While this is a necessary part of any union organizing campaign, it is hamstrung by a set of misconceptions.

 The second and third problems are linked.
 The I.W.W. wants a union based on militant direct action and membership involvement, which is a fine goal.
 But the dominant critique of business unions in the I.W.W. is simplistically anti-bureaucratic; they link paying people for work and contract unionism as the source of bureaucracy.
 Their solution is to simply lop off the bureaucratic limb and be done with it, by eliminating virtually all paid staff and refusing to sign contracts.